Published on May 10, 2025 4 min read

 Solution:

-• Leverage cloud platforms like Azure Microsoft and AWS for flexible, subscription-based services to manage initial deployment costs effectively.
+• Utilize subscription-based services from platforms like Azure and AWS to adjust budgets during initial deployment stages.

-• Select vendors based on long-term profitability assessments rather than solely focusing on initial costs.
+• Select vendors based on detailed profitability analysis rather than solely on price.

 Conclusion